April 8, 2025 - Updated bandwidth addon pricing with new pricing options for 750GB, 1TB, 1.5TB, 2TB and 2.5TB addons

 We highly recommend you check your site requirements, including the number of seats, the expected bandwidth, and any additional features needed for your plan.

 Assessing these factors will help you choose the most suitable combination of plans and add-ons, allowing you to accurately calculate your monthly costs.
+Keep in mind that platform fees are only one part of your total investment—agency or freelancer costs typically represent the largest portion.
+For a comprehensive view of total project costs, see our guide to Webflow website pricing.

 As a final piece of advice, here are some common pitfalls you should avoid: